GenesysCloudBlueprints/update-ms-teams-user-presence-blueprint/README.md

-# Update the presence of a Microsoft Teams user based upon a Genesys Cloud user presence update
+# (DRAFT) Update the presence of a Microsoft Teams user based upon a Genesys Cloud user presence update

 This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud and Microsoft Azure Active Directory to update a Genesys Cloud user's presence in Microsoft Teams when a user presence change occurs in Genesys Cloud.